Attention deficit hyperactivity disorder: Signs and symptoms

 Inattention, hyperactivity (restlessness in adults), disruptive behaviour, and impulsivity are common in ADHD.
 Academic difficulties are frequent, as are problems with relationships.
-The signs and symptoms can be difficult to define, as it is hard to draw a line at where normal levels of inattention, hyperactivity, and impulsivity end and significant levels requiring interventions begin.
+A diagnosis can be hard to ascertain, as it is hard to distinguish between normal levels of symptoms and levels that cause significant impairment in major life activities.

 According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and its text revision (DSM-5-TR), symptoms must be present for six months or more to a degree that is much greater than others of the same age.
 This requires at least six symptoms of either inattention or hyperactivity/impulsivity for those under 17 and at least five symptoms for those 17 years or older.
 The symptoms must be present in at least two settings (e.g., social, school, work, or home), and must directly interfere with or reduce quality of functioning.
 Additionally, several symptoms must have been present before age 12 as per DSM-5 criteria.
 However, research indicates the age of onset should not be interpreted as a prerequisite for diagnosis given contextual exceptions.